willbyers1/CyberGen/README.md

 * **📋 Smart Clipboard:** One-click copy functionality with instant user feedback.
 * **🎨 Modern UI:** A responsive, dark-mode-first interface designed for a modern aesthetic.

+## 🚫 No API Key Required

+Unlike many other tools that require complex setup or paid subscriptions, Cybergen is designed for **immediate, hassle-free use**.
+* **Zero Configuration:** No need to sign up, generate tokens, or manage API keys.
+Just open the app and start generating.
+* **100% Client-Side:** Since there is no backend API dependency, the application runs entirely in your browser.
+* **Offline Capable:** Works perfectly without an internet connection, ensuring you can generate secure passwords anywhere.

 ## 🛠️ Tech Stack

 * **Core:** HTML5, TypeScript (Strict Mode)